Documentation Index

 2. Click the Create button to start creating your campaign.

-3. Select the Conversion push and click the Create button.
+3. Select the Conversion push and a campaign operating system, and click the Create button.

-With the +Add Attribute button below the input areas, you can use the custom user attributes to personalize your message content for each user.
+2. With the Add Dynamic Content button in the input areas, you can use the user attributes to personalize your message content for each user.
 You can insert the selected attribute where your typing cursor is.

 Your title goes here